Harvard-Neutrino/SIREN/docs/authoring.md

 coverage, and mixture density probes that have not run cannot certify closure.
 Mixture configuration validation is reported separately.
 Three-body and scattering models still need an independent reference before full certification.

+For a three-body decay with one massless daughter, [siren.three_body](three_body.md) provides Dalitz integration, energy sampling, isotropic momentum construction, boosts, and the matching Recursive2Body density.